 Contract carriers must have a contract with the businesses they work with.
 On the other hand, common carriers can transport cargo for anyone that is willing to pay them as long as it complies with federal regulations.
 Common carriers can work with the general public, while contract carriers will need fixed contractors with specific entities.U.S.
 Department of Transportation.
-“What are the definitions of common, contract, and broker authority?“.
-Accessed May 18, 2022..
+“Cargo Liability Study”.
+Accessed November 16, 2023..

 While both of these carriers will need liability insurance to operate legally, common carriers will also need cargo insurance to comply with regulations.

 In many cases, individuals or businesses applying for trucking authority have previous experience in the trucking industry.
 There are many benefits associated with having your own trucking authority.
 Let’s explore the primary advantages below:

 - Autonomy: It will give you the power to choose your own loads, hire your own drivers, and more.

 - Interstate Travel: Trucking authority allows you to operate through multiple states.

 - Profit: Having trucking authority allows you to expand your revenue streams and keep more of your income.

 - Flexibility: You can choose which jobs to take or refuse and have more control over the routes you take.